-Architecture and Politics in Africa explores how public buildings and spaces work as objects through which international relationships, domestic politics and cultural identity are negotiated across Africa.
+Architecture and Politics in Africa explores how public buildings and spaces work as objects through which international relationships, domestic politics and cultural identity are negotiated.

-Its thirteen chapters look at how elites attempt to use buildings to create state symbols, to project national identity and to control and organise citizens; and how citizens accept, adapt and subvert them in their own ways.
-Together they show how architecture describes and channels political relationships in very different ways around the continent.
+Its 13 chapters look at how elites use buildings to create state symbols, project national identity and organise citizens; and how citizens accept, adapt and subvert them in very different ways around the continent.

-The book will be published in paperback and as a free online edition in late 2022.
+The book will be published in paperback and as a free online edition in September 2022.

 Architecture and Politics in Africa